 Maternity focus (45%)

-To determine how focused a hospital is on maternal procedures, we considered the number of births and all perinatal procedures it performed in 2023.
-We favored hospitals for which maternity-related procedures represented a notable portion of their total care.
+To determine how focused a hospital is on maternal procedures, we considered the number of births and all perinatal procedures it performed in 2024.
+We favored hospitals for which maternity-related procedures represented a notable portion of their total care, as well as hospitals that have high levels of births relative to their peers.

 The maternity-focus category was weighted at 45%.